top of page

 Start Here

-If you're new to the Steady Steps approach, begin with the articles below to explore how small, mindful actions help children handle big emotions and grow emotional awareness and resilience.
+If you're new to the Steady Steps approach, begin with the articles below to explore how small, mindful actions help children handle big emotions and build resilience.

 Steady Steps Together - Page 1 - Cover_edited.jpg